natedandy/CAT_CART_paper_2023/code/README.md

 # Custom Code

-This directory contains the code to reproduce the figures related to the 2023 CARPALL scRNA-seq study.
+This directory contains the code and parameters used to filter the  2023 CARPALL scRNA-seq dataset.